Creating a blended learning strategy for the retail sector

 Share the learning journey with them, so they know where they are going and understand what they are going to get out of the programme.

-At LEO, we believe that learning journey design is key to creating learning impact.
+At LEO Learning, we believe that learning journey design is key to creating learning impact.
 Creating a learning journey is quite different from creating an isolated session, so it’s vital to remember that the timeframe for a learner journey might be weeks, months or even years.
 The payoff, however, is worth the wait.

 5. Integrate digital elements but don’t lose the face-to-face